Cox-Andrew/cs261-cw/install.md

 Installation steps:

+In our repository run buildimages.sh from docker/install

-Copy the 4 images supplied with our code:
+After creating the 4 images supplied with our code:

 + web
 + backend